 Again, an ETF is nearly identical to an index fund; however, this investment asset trades like a stock, so it is easy to buy and sell.
 Additionally, there are more options.

-For example, you can purchase an ETF that tracks only growth stocks, or one that invests in Gold or Silver.
+For example, you can purchase an exchange traded fund that tracks only growth stocks, or one that invests in Gold or Silver.
 It is important to note, that ETFs are not actively managed and traditionally have the lowest associated fees.

 Common Investment Fees